The Best Clean, Natural & Non-Toxic Shampoo

 I’ve always associated the luxurious lather of my sulfate-laden shampoo with clean hair.
 I was a little hesitant to test sulfate-free shampoo brands.
 I pictured myself trying to work some watery shampoo formula through my strands and ending up with greasy, stringy, lifeless hair – and I was so wrong!

-This guide features 10 brands of clean and natural shampoo at many different price points, so there’s something for everyone!
+This guide features 10 brands of non-toxic shampoo at many different price points, so there’s something for everyone!
 Most brands have an array of shampoo and conditioner formulations for all types of hair, so even if you don’t have my hair type, most of the brands I’ve selected have options for most or all hair types.

 If you’re looking for kid-friendly bath products, head to my post on non-toxic bath products for kids.
 The post includes shampoo for babies through the older kids, plus non-toxic bubble bath, body wash and more.
 All of the shampoo brands below work for most children.
 Beyond bath products, non-toxic leave-in conditioner and detangler is a must!